 When using grippers, especially the lighter sets or the easier sessions, it is easy to become complacent with the effort you are putting in.

-Ensure every rep, set and session you do is performed with maximum intent and force.
+Ensure every rep, set and session you do is performed with maximum intent and effort.

-Hold the peak contraction and continue to grip with as much force as possible.
+Hold the peak contraction and continue to grip with as much intensity as possible.

 2. Gripper Protocols